SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 | SCS-1L-1-5       |      1 | crowded core  |          1 |               5 | (any)      |

 ### Guarantees and properties

-The following guarantees must be met:

-- A "shared core" means _at least 20% of a core in >99% of the time_, measured over the course of one month (1% is 7,2 h/month).
-- A disk of type "ssd" must support 1000 _sequential_ IOPS per VM and it must be equipped with power-loss protection; see [scs-0110-v1-ssd-flavors](./scs-0110-v1-ssd-flavors.md).

 The following properties must be set (in the `extra_specs`):